 - LANAP can regenerate bone and help reverse the negative effects of periodontitis.
 This is something that traditional periodontal surgery cannot offer.

-- Patients that are not suitable for periodontal surgery may choose LANAP as a safer alternative that is minimally-invasive and allows them to return to their daily schedule.
+- Patients not suitable for periodontal surgery may choose LANAP as a safe, minimally-invasive alternative.
+Patients can return to their daily schedule the same day.

 - There is less pain and discomfort involved with non-surgical gum disease treatments than traditional periodontal surgery.